The CG Fund

 In his memory, World Sleep Foundation, a nonprofit 501c(3) organization, has created an endowment in honor of this sleep pioneer.

-PURPOSE To encourage young investigators in the field of sleep, especially in developing portions of the world, to advance Sleep Medicine & Research worldwide.
+PURPOSE Christian Guilleminault “CG” Young Investigator Endowment Fund encourages young investigators in the field of sleep, especially in developing portions of the world, to advance sleep medicine and research worldwide.

 GOAL World Sleep Foundation’s goal is to raise $100,000, allowing for up to $1,000 travel grants to be awarded per recipient each year.

-Contributing to the Christian Guilleminault Young Investigator Endowment Fund is tax deductible.
+Contributions to the Christian Guilleminault Young Investigator Endowment Fund are tax deductible.

 Applications for Young Investigator Award